bw-project-zak-web30/backend/README.md

 ## AUTHENTICATION
-    all requests with /user/ or /Eqipment/ in the URL will require authentication.
-Authentication is disabled for now.
+    all requests with /user/ or  in the URL will require authentication

 ## Login - Log in as a user.
     POST - /api/auth/login